James Oviatt Building

 The James Oviatt Building, commonly referred to as The Oviatt Building, is an Art Deco highrise in Downtown Los Angeles located on Olive Street, half a block south of 6th St. and Pershing Square.
 In 1983, the Oviatt Building was listed in the National Register of Historic Places.
 It is also designated as a Los Angeles Historic-Cultural Monument.

+The building is home to the Cicada Restaurant and Lounge.